shinybrar/releaseer/README.md

     `git commit` in turn trigger `pre-commit` hooks to run on the commit message and the commited codebase.
 If there are any issues, `pre-commit` will let you know and you can fix them before proceeding.

     It is very likely that after going through the `commitizen` prompts, `pre-commit` checks will fail.
-However, in order to save the precious developer time, `commitizen` caches the prevsious commit message and you can bypass the prompt process by running,
+However, in order to save the precious dev time, `commitizen` caches the prevsious commit message and you can bypass the prompt process by running,

     ```bash
     uv run cz c --retry